dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 ## Quality

-Information from dbt runs helps data teams monitor quality and data consumers know that they’re using fresh and accurate data for their analyses, mitigating the risk of people making the wrong decisions based on outdated or incorrect data.

-The Metadata API provides information to monitor the health of the dbt DAG and its data sources to ensure quality.
-The API can be used for diagnostics, detecting and investigating issues, or proactive alerting when coupled with features like [webhooks](/docs/deploy/webhooks).
+Quality information is valuable for analytics, decisions, and monitoring.
+The dbt runs give data teams and consumers fresh and accurate data to prevent bad decisions from outdated or incorrect data.
+The Metadata API helps monitor the health of dbt DAG and data sources for quality assurance.

-Quality information is useful in analytics and monitoring tools.
+This API, when used with [webhooks](/docs/deploy/webhooks), can also help with detecting, investigating, and alerting issues.

 <Lightbox src="/img/docs/dbt-cloud/metadata-api/data-freshness-metadata.jpg" title="Quality and freshness dashboard status tile defined via exposures"/>

 ### Tests

-Data teams use the Metadata API to understand existing [test](https://docs.getdbt.com/docs/build/tests) coverage and identify, diagnose, and resolve issues.
-For instance, looking at the percentage of runs with test failures or which tests commonly fail over time to supplement job-level alerting and the stored_test_failures feature.
-Test information is also helpful for data consumers, who could view the test statuses in their integrated analytics tools and trust that they’re looking at valid, vetted data.
+Data teams use the Metadata API to check the quality of their existing [tests](https://docs.getdbt.com/docs/build/tests) and fix any problems.
+They can see things like how many tests have failed and which fail often.
+This information can also be useful for other data users.

-Test failures could indicate degraded data quality.
-In this example query, one of the tests failed, so the user should examine upstream dependencies to ensure the data are valid and fix the issue from there.
+Test failures may show degraded data quality.
+In the following example query, one of the tests failed and the user should review upstream dependencies to make sure the data is valid and fix the problem there.

 <Tabs>